jpreardon/oad/README.md

 # One a Day

+*Photoblogging like it's 1996*

-A quick and dirty static site for hosting a "one picture a day" project.
+This quick and dirty static site for hosting a "one picture a day" project.
 I know, far from original.

+No databases, no javascript, no frameworks.
+Just some very, very basic code.

-Used Chat GPT as a starting point for some of the code.
-I'll leave it to the reader to judge whether what it created is better or worse than what I would have done with my normal stackoverflow => trial & error workflow.
+I used Chat GPT as a starting point for the python code.
+I'll leave it to the reader to judge whether what it created is better or worse than what I would have done with my normal trial & error workflow.